Go back to

 From Steve:

-We've been getting a lot done for the (All Truck Nationals) show and last weekend, I took off Friday and my buddie and I gave my 2-ton a two day $100 paint job.
+We've been getting a lot done for the All Truck Nationals show.
+Last weekend, I took off Friday and my buddie and I gave my 2-ton a two day $100 paint job.
 We shot it with Massey Ferguson Red.
-(My uncle owned a MF dealership when I was a kid so lots of stuff around our place had that paint.)
+(My Uncle owned a MF dealership when I was a kid so lots of stuff around our place had that paint.)
 It's far from perfect but alot better than it was and not rusting anymore.
-I'm calling it "Preservation paint" -- just there 'til I have the time do it right (some of the rusty spots were not looking too good and I won't be taking the time to do any of the body work it really needs done anytime soon).
+I'm calling it "Preservation paint" -- just there 'til I have the time do it right.
+(Some of the rusty spots were not looking too good and I won't be taking the time to do any of the body work it really needs done anytime soon.)

 When we started, the plan was to just scuff up the existing paint, do some body work that had to be done, and shoot it.
 Once we got started, the old paint (could have been house paint brushed on) started coming off in big chunks and soon we were taking several sections down to bare metal.

-Also while stripping the paint off the doors, we found lettering from a previous owner.
-Here are a LOT of pictures!
+Also while stripping the paint off the doors, we found lettering from a previous owner. [ Good picture here and LOTS more here!

-We'll be using it as a stage at the truck show.
-Next big doings is to head out to Springfield, MO tonite for the swapmeet Friday and Saturday.
+We'll be using the truck as a stage at the truck show.
+Next big doings is to head out to Springfield, MO tonite for the Swap Meet Friday and Saturday.
 Then on to Joplin, MO for the HAMB drags.

 "KCMongo"